Saturable nonlinearities in a driven-dissipative bosonic quantum battery: Charging dynamics and steady states

 \section{Charging dynamics and steady states}

 Let us start by considering what happens to the energy of the QB as soon as the interaction between the oscillator and external drive begins.
-In all cases we assume that $\rho(0) = \ket{0}\bra{0}$, where $\ket{0}$ is the ground state, and numerically solve the Lindblad equation discussed in the previous section \cite{lambert2026qutip} Figure \ref{fig2} shows plots of the energy and ergotropy as a function of $\tau$ for several values of the saturable parameter $n_s$.
-At first sight, the plots clearly suggest an advantage of using nonlinear batteries, over linear ones, as it seems to hold more overall energy and ergotropy.
-This general behavior can be explained by noticing that the spectrum of $h_B$, as illustrated in Fig. \ref{fig1}, facilitates the exchange of energy between the levels as $n_s$ increases, since it becomes more dense.
+In all cases we assume that $\rho(0) = \ket{0}\bra{0}$, where $\ket{0}$ is the ground state, and numerically solve the Lindblad equation by using the QuTiP package in Python \cite{lambert2026qutip}.
+Figure~\ref{fig2} shows plots of the normalized energy and ergotropy as a function of $\omega\tau$ for several values of the saturable parameter $n_s$.
+The plots show that, for negative detuning, finite saturable nonlinearities can enhance the stored energy and ergotropy relative to the corresponding linear benchmark.
+This behavior is not simply due to an increase in the density of levels, but rather to the fact that, for negative detuning, finite values of $n_s$ can bring selected neighboring transitions close to resonance with the external drive, as quantified by Eq.~\eqref{resonantcondition}.
 This is in stark contrast to what was considered in the Kerr quantum battery as the (Kerr) nonlinearity increases (it behaves like a qubit) \cite{Ukhtary2023}.
 We point out that for large values of $n_s$, the QB behaves as a linear oscillator.
 The role of $n_s$ is thus to control the transition between two linear harmonic oscillator batteries, which differ by their density of states.

-Another aspect that Fig. \ref{fig2} reveals is that, for a range of values of the saturable parameter $n_s$ and dissipation rate $\gamma$, the energy exhibits a maximum at some time $\tau$ (see, for example, the curves with $n_s = 0.3$ and $n_s = 1.5$ and the orange dots).
-A plot of max$[E(\tau)]$ as a function of $n_s$ is shown in Fig. \ref{fig3} for $\gamma = 0.2$ (same as in Fig. \ref{fig2}) and $\gamma = 0.4$.
-For this plot we take $\tau = 100$.
-It demonstrates that the energy capacity of the QB increases as $n_s$ even in the presence of dissipation.
-The difference in slope along the curves, which is most pronounced in the weak dissipative case, reflects the signature of a nonlinear transition between the two linear spectra of the QB.
-Later, we compare the maximum values of $E(\tau)$ with the corresponding energies of the steady states.
+Another aspect that Fig. \ref{fig2} reveals is that, for a range of values of the saturable parameter $n_s$ and fixed dissipation rate $\gamma$, the normalized energy/ergotropy exhibits a maximum at some time $\omega\tau$.
+A plot of max$[E(\tau)/\omega]$ and max$[P_E(\tau)/\omega^2]$ as a function of $n_s$ for $\Delta < 0$ and $\Delta > 0$ cases is shown in Fig. \ref{fig3} for $\gamma/\omega = 0.2$ (same as in Fig. \ref{fig2}) and $\gamma/\omega = 0.4$.
+For this plot we take $\omega\tau = 200$.
+In parts (a) and (b) of Fig. \ref{fig3} one sees the energy and power for $\Delta < 0$, where we argued that eigenstates transitions are more efficient.
+This is reflected in these plots if one compares the continuous lines, representing the energy (a) and power (b), with the corresponding dashed lines which represent the maximum values of a linear QB.
+Although both the energy and power decrease with $n_s$, they remain higher than the corresponding linear limits.
+On the other hand, parts (c) and (d) suggest that the energy and power do not show any significant advantage over the linear QB, which is expected from the discussion of subsection 2.1.

 It is usually very hard to find analytical and exact solutions to a nonlinear quantum model, and it is not the objective of this work to pursue in this direction, so that it is common to rely on numerical approaches to understand the charging dynamics.
 However, we can gain physical insight into the initial charging process, and try to grasp what are the most relevant parameters in this regime, by expanding the density operator $\rho(\tau)$ in a Taylor series in powers of $\tau$,